cairdcoinheringaahing/CGCC-Blog-drafts/blog_3/draft.md

 # CGCC Blog Post #3: The history of PPCG and CGCC

 On September 15th 2008, to celebrate the official public launch of Stack Overflow, [Chris Jester-Young][CJY SO] posted the [very first code golf question on SO][First code golf on SO].
-For a few years, [tag:code-golf] problems popped up from time to time on SO.
+For a few years, [\[code-golf\]][SO code golf tag] problems popped up from time to time on SO.
 However, people [started][Dislike code golf on SO 1] [expressing][Dislike code golf on SO 2] [dislike][Dislike code golf on SO 3] for these questions, claiming they weren't really a part of the Q&A system that SO was based on.
 And so, a proposal for a [new site][Code golf Area 51 proposal] was created on the 8th of June 2010, and entered private beta 6 months later.

 Just over 10 years ago, Code Golf Stack Exchange came into existance.
 Since then, we've developed rules, gone through multiple cultural shifts and have changed drastically as a site.
 I'm a relatively new user, compared to some.
 I joined in March 2017, right as we were experiencing our all time peak in activity.
 I wasn't around for a lot of CGCC's history, but I've managed to isolate it down to 5 or 6 "eras" and I hope I can tell them accurately.